Fishscale

-Fishscale is the fifth studio album by American rapper and Wu-Tang Clan member Ghostface Killah, released March 28, 2006, on Def Jam in the United States.
+Fishscale is the fifth studio album by American rapper and Wu-Tang Clan member Ghostface Killah, released March 28, 2006, on Starks Enterprises and Def Jam in the United States.
 The album features guest appearances from every member of the Wu-Tang Clan, as well as Ghostface Killah's Theodore Unit.
 It also features producers such as MF Doom, Pete Rock, J Dilla, and Just Blaze, among others.
 The album follows an organized crime theme, and is named after a term for uncut cocaine.

 Fishscale sold nearly 110,000 units in its first week of release, and debuted at number four on the Billboard 200, and number two on the Top R&B/Hip-Hop Albums chart, making it the highest charting Ghostface Killah album since his 1996 debut, Ironman.
 The singles "Back Like That," and "Be Easy" entered the US Hot R&B/Hip-Hop Songs chart, with the former peaking at the 14th position.
 Upon its release, Fishscale received universal acclaim, with critics praising the album's cohesiveness, lyricism, and production.
 As of November 2009, the album had sold 332,000 copies.
+The song "The Champ" appeared in an ad of Amazon Prime, the film Drillbit Taylor and in the video games WWE Smackdown vs. Raw 2007 and Def Jam Icon (Although the former is an edited version and the latter is a remix version).